YuunJiee/NeuralForecasting/README.md

 | **Beignet** | Val (Forecasting) | ~110,951 | **0.7506** | Baseline (Normalized Input/Output) |
 | **Affi** | Val (Forecasting) | ~59,784 | **0.8154** | Baseline (Normalized Input/Output) |

-> **Note:** The high MSE is expected as the model output is denormalized to the original biological signal scale.
-The high R2 score indicates good trend prediction.
+> **Note:** The high MSE is due to the denormalization of the output to the original biological signal scale.
+The high R2 score confirms that the model is correctly predicting the trends.

+---

 ## 📝 Submission Guidelines

-To submit to the competition platform, compress the following into a `zip` file:
+To submit to the competition platform, compress the following into a **single zip file**:

 1. `model.py`
 2. `weights/model_beignet.pth`